top of page

 C(scratches head): Indeed? a dog? - being fond of animals, I can see why you should like it (to self: dog? what dog? his Lordship’s nerves would appear worse than my own)

-B: It is for the sake of not boring a guest with compliments - my dear sir - that I suggest to you, in my rôle as a “Negociator" with the “Trade”, to talk technically - that I apply to Mr. Murray for it's publication (smiles diplomatically) - as you have not heretofore been able to do yourself - or the poem - due justice
+B: Quite - er - although - it is for the sake of not boring a guest with compliments - my dear sir - that I suggest to you, in my rôle as a ‘Negociator with the Trade’, to talk technically - that I should apply to Mr. Murray for its publication (smiles diplomatically) - as you have not heretofore been able to do yourself - or the poem - due justice

 B: Why - the “toothless mastiff bitch” - and the “witch Lady” - the descriptions of the hall - the lamp suspended from the image and more particularly of the Girl herself as she went forth in the evening (shivers as he stalks the room) - all took a such a hold on my imagination which I never shall wish to shake off

-B: It is October 1815 - my dear Coleridge - I am only too eager for occupation and distraction (an Old Testament complete with Greek, Latin and Aramaic supplements and 43 portraits of patriarchs is heard thumping to the floor overhead)
+B: It is October 1815, my dear Coleridge, I fear my nerve endings are only too eager for any soothing occupation or distraction (an Old Testament complete with Greek, Latin and Aramaic supplements and 43 portraits of Patriarchs is heard thumping to the floor overhead)

 C(nods): By the ghost of Moses, I too know agitations of a domestic nature - assuredly manna for the creative juices - and for lining the pockets of our legislature

-B(mutters): How damnably on the money you are yet (grinds teeth) - now (genuine question) - where was I?
-Fletcher!! - to the point, I shall consult with Murray - er - incidentally - as you're here, I believe Mr. Kinnaird, of the Drury Lane committee, has approached you for a drama, am I correct?
+B(mutters): How damnably on the money you are yet, Mr. Coleridge (grinds jaw) - now - where was I?
+Fletcher!! - to the point, I shall consult with Murray - er - incidentally - as you’re here, I believe Mr. Kinnaird of the Drury Lane committee, has approached you for a Tragedy, am I correct?

-C(airily): That persistent Kinnaird has indeed honoured me with a commission - (ambles towards the middle of room, natters to Jenny the parrot) - but enough of commerce - are you aware, my Lord, that, like your parrot here, the women in Norfolk have long noses? (helpfully holds fire poker to face to illustrate)
+C(airily): Aye, that persistent Kinnaird has indeed honoured me with a commission - (ambles towards the middle of the room, natters to Jenny the parrot) - but enough of commerce! - are you aware, my Lord, that, like your parrot here, the women in Norfolk have long noses? (helpfully holds fire poker to face to illustrate)

 C: Oh, ‘tis too true! (curls lip) - the speech of the fair ones echoes throughout the wells of their nostrils - it is most disorienting